fbpx Skip to main content

 Additional Mandatory Costs to Get a Notary License

 There are two main costs to becoming a notary.
 The first is the Florida state filing fee, which is the same $39 cost mentioned above.
-You will also need a notary surety bond.
+You will also need a notary surety bond and a notary stamp.

 Notary Bond Fee

-One of the costs of becoming a notary includes a notary bond fee of approximately $30 for a $7,500, 4-year notary bond.
-This is required in the state of Florida and protects consumers from any harmful actions a notary might take.
+One of the costs of becoming a notary is the $7,500 notary bond, which typically costs $30 for a 4-year term.
+This bond is required in Florida and protects consumers from any harmful actions a notary might take.
+It is also a cost that repeats when you renew a Florida Notary commission.

 Notary Stamp